stephengaito/toolArchive/Readme.md

 ---

 These examples are not complete, but they should work.
+I try, as far as I can possibly remember, to provide you with the links that I found helpful while I was learning how to do this.

-I use XUbuntu, so they may contain Debian/Ubuntu-isms.
+I use XUbuntu, so *my* discussion may contain Debian/Ubuntu-isms.
 However it should be easy enough to translate what I have to say here, into almost any GNU/Linux or even BSD based distribution (YMMV)...

+Throughout my discussion, I use a couple of "standard" users who have *no root or sudo priviledges*, as well as an "admin" user who does.
+You will need both types of user and *you will want to keep them as separate users*!
+DO NOT make them the same user!
+I call my "standard users" `podder` (to run a rootless podman service at boot-time) and `dev` (to develop code inside a containe), my "admin user" I call `admin`.

-I have broken up my discusion into a number of steps, each with their own Readmes and code.
+I have broken up my discusion into a number of examples each with a number of steps, each with their own Readmes and code.

-Start with steup1 ... and go as far as you want, or need.
+Choose your example, and start with step1 ... and go as far as you want, or need.

 Enjoy!

-All of the code is released using the [MIT license], so you are welcome to use this code as you like, and even fork and improve my (initial) discussion.
+All of the code is released using the [MIT license](LICENSE), so you are welcome to use this code as you like, and even fork and improve my (initial) discussion.
 (There is, of course, NO WARANTY that what I have to say will work in your case.
 What you do to your machine is your choice... be careful!
 Think before you sudo! )